SimplexCC/sell-docs/source/includes/reference/_receive-crypto.md

 Your response includes an identifier for the crypto-check process, which Simplex can use to query you about its status.
 Your response also includes the actual amount you received.

-The result of a crypto-check can be:
+The result of a crypto-check may be:

 `"accept"` : you received the cryptocurrency, all your checks pass, and you wish to keep the cryptocurrency.
 This will become a settlement item between Simplex and you, based on the quote supplied and the actual amount received.